IanAWatson/LillyMol/docs/python/fingerprints.md

 processed efficiently.
 The function `tanimoto` will compute a pair-wise similarity between two such objects.

+Note that since these fingerprints are counted, they cannot take advantage of hardware `popc` instructions, and will therefore be significantly slower than similarity calculations using bit values.
+That functionality will be introduced over time.

 Speed is reasonable.
 On CPU from 2017
 ```
 model name      : Intel(R) Core(TM) i7-8700K CPU @ 3.70GHz